-You wear compression stockings to improve blood flow in your legs.
+You wear compression stockings to improve blood flow in the veins of your legs.
 Compression stockings gently squeeze your legs to move blood up your legs.
 This helps prevent leg swelling and, to a lesser extent, blood clots.

-If you have varicose veins, spider veins, or have just had surgery, your doctor may prescribe compression stockings.
+If you have varicose veins, spider veins, or have just had surgery, your health care provider may prescribe compression stockings.

 Wearing stockings helps with:

 - Preventing blood clots, primarily after surgery or injury when you are less active